 The Board makes an affirmative determination regarding the independence of each director annually, based upon the recommendation of the Governance Committee.
 Under the Nasdaq Stock Market LLC's ("Nasdaq") listing standards (the "Nasdaq Standards"), an independent director is a director that the Board determines meets the objective standards for "director independence" set forth in the Nasdaq Standards and who is free of any other relationship with the Company that, in the Board's opinion, would interfere with exercising such person's independent judgment in carrying out the responsibilities of a director.
 The Board has not established categorical standards or guidelines to use in making these independence determinations but rather considers all relevant facts and circumstances.
 In addition, the directors who serve on the Audit Committee each must satisfy SEC standards, which state that Audit Committee members may not accept, directly or indirectly, any consulting, advisory or other compensatory fee from the Company other than their director compensation or fixed payments under a retirement plan for prior service.
-Similarly, in determining whether the director swho serve on the Compensation or fixed payments under a retirement plan for service on that committee, the Board must consider the source of compensation or fixed payments under a retirement plan for service, as well as whether the member is affiliated with the Company, any of its subsidiaries or any affiliate of its subsidiaries.
+Similarly, in determining whether the directors who serve on the Compensation Committee satisfy the Nasdaq Standards for service on that committee, the Board must consider the source of compensation of each member, including any consulting, advisory or other compensatory fee from the Company other than their director compensation or fixed payments under a retirement plan for prior service, as well as whether the member is affiliated with the Company, any of its subsidiaries or any affiliate of its subsidiaries.